-What does Anonymous, countless alt media platforms and independent voices all have in common with two former founders and executives of Facebook?
+What does Anonymous, countless alt media platforms, and independent voices have in common with two former founders and executives of Facebook?
 Nothing?
 Well, think again.

-“I just innately didn’t want to get programmed,” he says in an interview about refusing to engage in social media at all.
+“I just innately didn’t want to get programmed,” he says in an interview about refusing to engage in any social media.
 It created social tensions within his family that just weren’t worth it.

 “I feel tremendous guilt…I think we all knew in the back of our minds…we kind of knew something bad could happen,” Palihapitya says.

 What are the long term effects of the social media tools created today, according to Palihapitya?